lexsightllc/msk-io/README.md

 ## Support

 Questions, bug reports, and feature requests can be filed via GitHub issues or directed to the owners listed in `project.yaml`.

+## License

+MSK-IO is distributed under the [Mozilla Public License 2.0](LICENSE).
+Any modifications to MPL-covered files must be shared under the same license, while larger aggregations can remain under separate terms when the MPL files are left unmodified.
+For details, review the LICENSE file.

+## Credits

+Please retain this project's [NOTICE](NOTICE) file when redistributing MSK-IO.
+The project acknowledges all contributors listed via Git history and documents third-party components in NOTICE.